 When you should see a doctor

-Go straight to your doctor or the emergency department of the nearest hospital if you have any of the following:
+Go straight to your doctor or the emergency department of the nearest hospital if you have any of:

 The type of pain can vary greatly.
 When abdominal pain occurs, it can: